 After each reading session, you can allow students to interact by having them discuss the important lessons conveyed in the reading material.
 This can be a perfect avenue for learning good values which are of great moral importance.

 The activity will deepen the students’ interest in reading, especially those at the lower level.
 They will be given an idea of what to expect in the reading materials at a higher level.
 Not only that, but through this activity, we are also helping our students gain the confidence they need.

 Isn’t it interesting to see our students love reading while gaining new friends as they go along?

 5. Share a BOOK Challenge

 You can use the hashtag #SharingIsLoving!
-All learners are to bring their favorite storybooks in school.
+All learners bring their favorite storybooks to school.
 This is a very exciting reading activity.
 Our learners just can’t wait to share their favorites!

 The storybooks that the children bring are to be displayed in the room’s mini-library.

-Then, they are to be given time to walk through and have a pick of their most interesting storybook and bring it to their seats for the reading session.
+Then, they are to be given time to walk through and pick their most interesting storybook and bring it to their seats for the reading session.

-Ask a volunteer to share a story in front.
+Ask volunteers to share a story up front.
 Allow the learner to bring the storybook so he can look into it from time to time as he/she narrates the story before his/her classmates.